-The Company's financial instruments consist of cash and cash equivalents, restricted cash, investment in marketable securities, receivables, loans receivable - related parties, accounts payable, certain accrued expenses, capital lease obligations, bank loan, and current portion of long-term debt.
+The Company's financial instruments consist of cash and cash equivalents, restricted cash, investment in marketable securities, receivables, loans receivable, accounts payable, certain accrued expenses, finance lease obligations, and long-term debt.
 The carrying values of the financial instruments classified as current in the accompanying consolidated balance sheets are considered to be at their fair values, due to the short maturity of these instruments.
-The carrying amounts of the loans receivable - related parties, finance lease liabilities, net of current portion, operating lease liabilities, net of current portion, line of credit - related party, and long-term debt approximate fair value as they bear interest at rates that approximate current market rates for debt with similar maturities and credit quality.
+The carrying amounts of finance lease obligations and long-term debt approximate fair value as they bear interest at rates that approximate current market rates for debt with similar maturities and credit quality.

-Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurement ("ASC 820"), applies to all financial assets and financial liabilities that are measured and reported on a fair value basis and requires disclosure that establishes a framework for measuring fair value and expands disclosure about fair value measurements.
-ASC 820 establishes a fair value hierarchy for disclosures of the inputs to valuations used to measure fair value.
+Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurement ("ASC 820"), applies to all financial assets and financial liabilities that are measured and reported on a fair value basis and requires disclosure that establishes a framework for measuring fair value and expands disclosures about fair value measurements.
+ASC 820 establishes a fair value hierarchy for disclosure of the inputs to valuations used to measure fair value.